mysliwy112/AM-transcoder/MANN_DOC.md

 MetaANN file is configuration file used to compile ann files for Piklib/Bloomoo engine.
 It can be opened by notepad or any other simmilar text editor.

-MANN structure is simple and hierarhical.
+MANN structure is simple and hierarchical.
-MANN always starts with ANN in header.
+MANN always starts with ANN - magic world followed by global ann options, events and frames, ended by images descriptions.
-Then comes global ann options.
-Then Events and frames.

-Then images description.

-I'll disect parts on sections and describe sections:
+Here are descriptions of all mann options.
+Some of which shouldn't be modified by user.

 ## HEADER
 name|argument type|default value|description